Chinese Zodiac Calculator – Find Your Sign, Element & Yin/Yang

 What do the Five Elements mean in Chinese astrology?

-What’s the difference between yin and yang energy?
+What is the difference between yin and yang energy?

-How accurate is Chinese zodiac compatibility?
+How accurate is Chinese zodiac astrology?

 Is Chinese astrology the same as Western astrology?